Kipitokisk/java-junior/README.md

 ### Tasks

 1. Add the ability to search for products by name
-2. Add the ability to like a product - the user can like a product only once
+2. Add the ability to like a product - the userEntity can like a product only once
-3. Add the ability to dislike a product - the user can dislike a product only once
+3. Add the ability to dislike a product - the userEntity can dislike a product only once

 ### Milestone 4